justynath/landmarks-quiz/README.md

 ## Overview
 ---
-Landmarks is a quiz featuring questions about the locations, histories, or interesting facts about landmarks around the world.
+Landmarks is a quiz featuring questions about the locations, history, and interesting facts about landmarks around the world.
 It is designed for anyone who has an interest in landmarks or would like to develop one, allowing them to test their current knowledge and learn more about globally recognized significant features, both man-made and natural wonders.

 [live site](https://justynath.github.io/landmarks-quiz/)